Traveling to Wisconsin and want to enjoy some time by the water? Cool off at some of the best beaches in Milwaukee, WI!

 Want to stretch your legs and enjoy a hike?
 Meander along the variety of exciting hiking trails through the woodlands, around ravines, and across wooden bridges.
 Grant Park is perfect for explorers of any age!

-RELATED: Best Hotels & Areas to Stay in Milwaukee
+RELATED: Best Season & Month to Visit Milwaukee

 Looking to hit the links?
 Play a quick round 18-hole golf course before you take a dip in the lake, or lay back and relax on the warm, soft sand.